 Surgery is recommended as it is the only dependable way to cure the condition.
-The condition will not go away without an operation.
+Unfortunately, you cannot straighten your septum without surgery.

 What does the operation involve?

-A septoplasty and submucous resection are usually performed under a general anaesthetic but a local anaesthetic can be used.
-The operation usually takes about three-quarters of an hour.
-Your surgeon will make a cut in the lining of your nose over your septum and lift the mucosa away from the cartilage and bone.
-They will remove the parts of the cartilage and bone that are bent and put the rest back in a straight position.
+The operation is usually performed under a general anaesthetic, but a local anaesthetic can be used.
+The operation usually takes about 45 minutes.
+To start, your surgeon will make a cut on the lining of your nose over your septum and lift the mucosa away from the cartilage and bone.
+They will remove the parts of the cartilage and bone that are bent, and they will put the rest back in a straight position.
 In addition, your surgeon may place some packing in your nose to prevent bleeding.

 What complications can happen?

-- Change to the shape of the nose
+- Change to the shape of your nose

 How soon will I recover?

-On the bright side, having surgery will result in you having a straight septum which should relieve your symptoms of a blocked nose.
-However, no serious complications can happen if a deviated septum is left untreated.
+On the bright side, having surgery will result in you having a straight septum, which should relieve your symptoms of a blocked nose.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.